Joel Anderson: California State Senate (2010–2018)

 On March 3, 2010, Anderson announced his intention to run for the California State Senate seat, noting "We have solutions to California's problems, but they aren't all politically correct.
 I want to be part of that solution."
 Other candidates in the Republican primary included U.S. Air Force veteran and Murrieta School Board member Kenneth Dickson, and Riverside County Supervisor Jeff Stone.
 Anderson was endorsed by San Diego Assemblyman Nathan Fletcher, the California Republican Assembly, Congressman Duncan D. Hunter, the San Diego Deputy Sheriff's Association, Assembly member Martin Garrick, and San Diego City Attorney Jan Goldsmith.

 On June 8, 2010, Anderson won the Republican primary.
 In an error compared to "Dewey Defeats Truman", the publication Valley News of Riverside County, California, erroneously reported that Anderson had lost the primary.
 The paper had only obtained the results from Riverside, and not the entire district.
 The Valley News later posted a new article with the correct results, and deleted the prior incorrect reporting without posting a correction.
 Running in a "Republican stronghold" district, his opponent in the general election was Democrat Paul Clay, who ran uncontested in the primary.
 Anderson won the general election by a wide margin.

+In 2010, Anderson was the only California State Senator to vote against a $20 million settlement for Jacyee Duggard in response to the State of California having mishandled the parole of Phillip Garrido, a key factor in enabling the continued captivity and abuse of Duggard by Garrido and his wife.

 During his Senate term, he opposed any legislation controlling the sale of guns or ammunition.
 He opposed increased aid to pregnant teens, voted to prevent registered nurses from dispensing contraceptives, and wanted to prevent the inclusion of maternity services in health insurance plans sold in the state.
 He voted against the minimum wage increase more than once, he opposed requiring overtime pay for agricultural workers, opposes health warning labels on sugary drinks, opposed the sale of medical marijuana, opposed notifying property owners prior to the start of hydraulic fracking on their leased lands, voted not to ban the carcinogen BPA in baby products, voted against requiring mental health coverage by health insurers doing business in the state, voted against the solar power energy credit, voted to keep gender-based health insurance pricing so that women would have to pay more, and voted to allow the resale of recalled products.
 He also voted against changing school start times, a statewide sanctuary policy, and recognizing non-binary as a legal gender.
 On June 1, 2017, he voted against a bill to create a single-payer health plan for the state of California.